steinbergmedia/vst3_dev_portal/src/pages/Technical+Documentation/Change+History/3.6.0/IAA.md

 ### Host UI Integration

 The example project in *"public.sdk/samples/vst/InterAppAudio"* uses a custom solution to show the UI for controlling and switching to the host application.
 You should take this as an example if you want to add it this way.
-You can also use the UI Apple provides with the its example source for Inter-App Audio.
+You can also use the UI Apple provides with its example source for Inter-App Audio.

 But you can also implement the host UI integration into your plug-in view.
 Your edit controller will get an interface to **IInterAppAudioHost** via its initialize method which you can use to get the host icon and send commands or switch to the host.
 If you use this method to show the host controls you should implement the **IInterAppAudioConnectionNotification** interface in your edit controller to conditionally show or hide the controls depending on the connection state.